-Program memory can store both instructions and data, permitting the ADSP-2186L to fetch two operands in a single cycle, one from program memory and one from data memory.
-The ADSP-2186L can fetch an operand from program memory and the next instruction in the same cycle.
+Program memory can store both instructions and data, permitting the ADSP-2183 to fetch two operands in a single cycle, one from program memory and one from data memory.
+The ADSP-2183 can fetch an operand from program memory and the next instruction in the same cycle.

-When configured in host mode, the ADSP-2186L has a 16-bit Internal DMA port (IDMA port) for connection to external systems.
+In addition to the address and data bus for external memory connection, the ADSP-2183 has a 16-bit Internal DMA port (IDMA port) for connection to external systems.
 The IDMA port is made up of 16 data/address pins and five control pins.
 The IDMA port provides transparent, direct access to the DSPs on-chip program and data RAM.